Today is the most chock-full, “here’s exactly what you need to do” post I’ve ever written.

 - set up an email list with an email service provider to capture new subscribers (I use and love Aweber.)

 - have autoresponders set up in your email system so you’re automatically checking in with subscribers and letting them know how you can help them

 * Need help figuring out who your target client is?
-Here is a free class I taught nearly 3 years ago on this exact topic and why it’s so important for making money doing what you love.
+Grab this free guide where I cover this exact topic and why it’s so important for making money doing what you love.

 Once these items are done, they’re done (for the most part).
 This is different from the next category which includes things you need to do continuously.

 2. Consistently Offering Great Content and Actively Being of Service